ska-telescope/developer.skatelescope.org/src/development_practices/incident_management.rst

 Incident Reports & the Postmortem
 ---------------------------------

 When the Incident is over, gather the Postmortem Team and follow the SKA Post Incident `Postmortem <https://confluence.skatelescope.org/display/SE/Incident+Management>`_ review process.
+To capture the relevant stakeholders and information fresh before they disperse it is important to finish the postmortem as soon as possible so the incident is served out of the oven.